remaro-network/KD-YOLOX-ViT/README.md

 # KD-YOLOX-ViT
-This repository holds the code for the Python implementation of YOLOX-ViT (TODO).
+This repository holds the code for the Python implementation of YOLOX-ViT.
 Furthermore, it has the implementation of the Knowledge Distillation (KD) method, evaluation metrics of the object detector, and the side-scan sonar image dataset for underwater wall detection.

 The Sonar Wall Detection Dataset (SWDD) is publicly accessible at https://zenodo.org/records/10528135.